Yes Please!: Selecting producers and studios

 Paul Ryder, McGough, Frantz, and Weymouth all flew to Miami to visit a studio owned by Bee Gees, with Ryder remarking it was a "huge place but weird, on an industrial estate".
 The four of them then went to a studio in Ocho Rios, Jamaica, though it was small and lacked a lot of equipment.
 If they wanted to record there, it would mean they would have to rent gear and fly it to Jamaica.
 Ryder then suggested Compass Point Studios in The Bahamas, close to where Frantz and Weymouth had a residence.
 It was previously a state-of-the-art facility, but when Ryder asked Frantz about it, he told Ryder that it had flooded and was in a state of disrepair.

 Happy Mondays had a meeting with McGough and Wilson, who gave the band three options on where to record: a studio in Amsterdam, which they were all against; a studio inside a formerly used church in Manchester, which was run by pop producer Pete Waterman; or a studio in Barbados.
 Waterman had made a pitch to produce the band's next album, which Paul Ryder and Whelan were against while the rest of the band plus McGough were up for.
 Whelan stated that if they went with Waterman, he would quit.
 All of them went with Barbados, bar Day, who wanted to make the next album in Manchester.
 When asked by the band why he wanted to be in Manchester, Day reasoned that they all had families there.

 During a meeting with their business expenses manager, McGough told the rest of the band that Shaun Ryder (who was absent) had sacked Day, much to their surprise.
-Ryder expected to replace him with Smiths guitarist and Electronic collaborator, Johnny Marr.
+Ryder expected to replace him with Smiths guitarist and collaborator in the act Electronic, Johnny Marr.
 McGough said Day was "unhappy and Shaun [Ryder] felt culturally he wasn't on board. [...
 Ryder] made it an issue and for half an hour one afternoon Johnny Marr was in [Happy Mondays]".
 Day had been fired over the phone abruptly; Paul Ryder and Whelan visited Day.
 Day was confused by the idea, thinking the band wanted to kick him out, until they discovered he simply needed some time off.